bryanherger/vertica-datasketch/README.md

 make
 ```

-Additional build options can be enabled by runing ccmake.
+Additional build options can be enabled by running ccmake.

 To install, copy the library and SOURCES/install.sql to a Vertica node.
 Edit install.sql and copy the correct library path and file name at the top, then run with `vsql -f install.sql`